Skip to main content

 Not surprisingly, leadership debt compounds exponentially.
 It may not seem like much of an issue at first, but the effects of this debt start to appear well after poor decisions are made.

-How do you recognise that the organisation you’re working for has accrued leadership debt?
+How do you recognize that the organization you’re working for has accrued leadership debt?
 The obvious signal is poor employee retention, particularly executive departures.
 Other obvious but biased signals are Glassdoor reviews from exiting employees.
 But there are other hidden signals that point to accruing debt:

 • Decisions on the leadership team take forever